purescript/pursuit/README.md

 * Send a pull request modifying `generator/libraries.json`, with a new object for your library.
 The object should include:
   * `gitUrl`: the git URL where your code can be cloned from,
-  * `bowerName`: the name that your library has on the bower registry.
+  * `bowerName`: the name that your library has on the Bower registry.

-The Pursuit data is rebuilt daily by an automated job, so your library should appear on Pursuit within 24 hours.
+The Pursuit data is rebuilt daily by an automated job, so your library should appear within 24 hours.
 Any subsequent releases will automatically be shown on Pursuit, as long as you remember to `git tag` them.